-It might seem like an unnecessary expense, but upgrading could mean the difference between sleeping well and getting no sleep.
-“My tip would be to get as high a class as possible,” says James Wilson aka The Sleep Geek, a sleep expert who works with large organisations.
-“Being able to lay down fully really helps.”
+It might seem like an unnecessary expense, but upgrading could mean the difference between good sleep or no sleep.
+"My tip would be to get as high a class as possible," says expert James Wilson aka The Sleep Geek.
+"Being able to lay down fully really helps."

 Getting an upgrade may not be as costly as you think, either.
-Inbound flight upgrades are better value, as you avoid the high APD tax levied for flights departing the UK.
-Flights from the East Coast USA can be upgraded to Premium Economy from just £80 with Trailfinders, while upgrading to a flatbed in Business Class costs from £500.
+Inbound flight upgrades are better value, as you avoid the high air passenger duty levied for flights departing the UK.

 3. Block out background noise